na-na-hi/renget/archive/6wfys.md

 ##Alt start:

 Skyrim Unbound Reborn - This is the only modern option if you want to play a non-dragonborn.
 Maintained, patches available for almost anything, just werks.
-You can now start as a Real Orc, which is good.
+You can now start as a Real Orc, which is Good.
 *or* Realm of Lorkhan - This is more suitable for mod/modlist testing, short organic ironman playthroughs, or hardcore LARPing as the Nerevarine.
 Definitely worth a try if you prefer your fantasy more Willie Nelson than Martha Stewart.
 *or* Altered Perspectives - this reworks the vanilla start, placing you in the Helgen Inn on the day of the dragon attack.
 This is more of an extensible framework than SUR, so if you have a specific start in mind (like Live Another Life offers) this might be worth looking into.